Gong.io

 List interaction stats

-This endpoint returns interaction stats for users based on calls that have Whisper turned on.
+Returns interaction statistics for users based on calls that have Whisper turned on.
+It will not work for calls that don't.

 This example works with a scenario whereby you are using Gong.io's automated conversation transcription API which can parse the transcript of your sales calls to a Tray.io workflow, and you are wanting to automate the process of recording any of your competitors mentioned in the Gong.io call in the relevant 'Main Competitors' box in the Salesforce Opportunity details page.